 15.4.1.2 Exposure and installation

+Ceilometers should be installed following the recommendations of the manufacturer.
 The unit should be mounted on a firm base, with a clear view overhead within a cone of approximately 30° about the vertical.
 If necessary, a rooftop site can be used with suitable adjustment of reported heights to ground level.
 Although laser ceilometers in operational use are designed to be “eye safe”, care should be taken to prevent the casual observer from looking directly into the transmitted beam.

+Tilting of the instrument is necessary at some locations to prevent the sun from entering the field of view of the ceilometer.
 To reduce the impact of strong reflecting raindrops, the beam with the telescope can be aligned about 5° from the vertical.

 15.4.1.3 Sources of error